-Answer: Ninth to eleventh grade students who have a sincere interest in academics, the goal of attending college, and a willingness to work hard.
+Answer: Ninth to twelfth grade students who have a sincere interest in academics, the goal of attending college, and a willingness to work hard.
 The Early College High School should center on students for whom a smooth transition into post-secondary education is challenging.
 The Early College High School is designed to substantially increase the number of low-income students and first-generation college-bound students who will pursue advanced studies.

 Question: Does my child have to be in the Academically/Intellectually Gifted Program to participate?

-Answer: Typically, No. Students and parents need only demonstrate a commitment to fully participate in an academically rigorous program.
+Answer: Typically, no. Students and parents need only demonstrate a commitment to fully participate in an academically rigorous program.